f5devcentral/f5-office365-ip-url-automation/README.md

 ## Synopsis

-This Python script will perform REST API calls to the Office 365 IP Address and URL web service (https://docs.microsoft.com/en-us/Office365/Enterprise/office-365-ip-web-service) and create Data-Groups and/or Custom URL Category.
+This Python script will perform REST API calls to the Office 365 IP Address and URL web service (https://docs.microsoft.com/en-us/Office365/Enterprise/office-365-ip-web-service) and creates Data-Groups and/or Custom URL Category.

 Up to three Data-Groups are created, based on the configurable options.
 A Data-Group can be created for:
 - IPv4 Addresses